deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_slider.md

 #### Description

-Set the slider's acceleration when it moves.
+This command is used to set the slider's acceleration when it moves.

 #### Usage